Grand Duchy

 of the Burgundians

 Burgundy!
-History has not allowed this state to survive to the present day.
-But for several centuries, changing epochs, Burgundy existed as an independent state entity (Kingdom, then Duchy), changing its borders and settling in various territories, until for various reasons and factors it disappeared from the political map of Europe.
+History has not allowed this state to survive to the present day, but for many centuries Burgundy existed as an independent state entity (Kingdom, then Duchy), until, for various reasons and factors, it disappeared from the political map of Europe.

-The last Duke of Burgundy, Charles The Bold, dreamed of elevating his title to royal, and was close to this goal, but after his death, Burgundy also disappeared.
+The last Duke of Burgundy from the Valois dynasty, Charles The Bold, dreamed of elevating his title to royal and was close to this goal.
+His death was a turning point in European history, and Burgundy lost its statehood.

-The idea of creating a micronation belongs to HRH Grand Duke Mikhail.
-The portrait resemblance of his father to Charles the Bold, Duke of Burgundy, noticed many years ago, is amazing!
-Maybe it's just a random resemblance.
-Or maybe he has the blood of a side branch of the younger House of Burgundy?
+The founder of the micronation is His Royal Highness Michael, Grand Duke of the Burgundians.
+The portrait resemblance of his father to Charles the Bold is simply amazing!
+Maybe it's a coincidence.
+Or maybe he has the blood of one of the side branches of the Valois-Burgundy?

 Welcome!